sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 You will need:

-- A dedicated host with for your deployment.
+- A dedicated host for use with Sourcegraph.
   - Use the resource estimator to ensure you provision [enough capacity](../resource_estimator.md)
   - Sourcegraph requires SSD backed storage.
   - The configured host must have [Docker Compose](https://docs.docker.com/compose/).